-- Away from high-traffic areas

-- Inaccessible to the public (i.e. staff only)

-- Monitored and safely maintained

-- Able to provide adequate room to support at least 2 boxes for fluorescent tubes (14" x 14" x 14"), 2 boxes for 4-foot fluorescent light bulbs (8" x 8" x 48')and 1 box for 8-foot fluorescent light bulbs (8" x 8" x 96")

-- Protected from the elements, away from drains and on an impervious surface

-- Clean, dry, and free of debris

-- Secured during non operating hours
+- Away from high-traffic areas - Inaccessible to the public (i.e. staff only) - Monitored and safely maintained - For the Residential Program, be able to provide adequate room to support at least 2 boxes for fluorescent tubes (14" x 14" x 14"), 2 boxes for 4-foot fluorescent light bulbs (8" x 8" x 48') and 1 box for 8-foot fluorescent light bulbs (8" x 8" x 96"). - For the ICI program, be able to provide adequate room to store at least 2 skid spots worth of fluorescent bulb or tube boxes. - Protected from the elements, away from drains and on an impervious surface - Clean, dry, and free of debris - Secured during non operating hours

-The storage location must also be equipped with a Clean Up/Spill Kit (provided by PCA).
+The storage location must also be equipped with a Clean Up/Spill Kit (provided by Product Care).